terao-ryohei/fully-faired-react/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

-## Acknowledgments

-- React Community
-- Vite, SWC, and Bun Teams
-- Tanstack
-- Everyone who contributed to making this boilerplate robust and scalable

 Jumpstart your React projects with Fully-Faired-React and build amazing web applications with ease!